Television in the Philippines: Restoration and expansion (1986–2007)

-In 1986, in the aftermath of the historic People Power Revolution which ended the 20-year dictatorship of Marcos, the Benedicto networks BBC, RPN, and IBC were sequestered by the Philippine Commission on Good Government (PCGG).
-The BBC was returned to ABS-CBN through an executive order, while RPN and IBC were handed over to the Government Communications Group.
-ABS-CBN would begin both satellite and international broadcasts (the latter a first for a Philippine TV station) in 1989.
+Following the 1986 People Power Revolution, which ended the dictatorship of Ferdinand Marcos, television networks previously controlled by Roberto Benedicto—BBC, RPN, and IBC—were taken over by the government through the Philippine Commission on Good Government (PCGG).
+BBC was returned to ABS-CBN by executive order, while RPN and IBC were placed under the Government Communications Group.

-During the late 1980s, as the once insurmountable RPN and IBC suffered from gross mismanagement and financial crisis, which took a toll on their ratings, the struggling ABS-CBN surged ahead to be the undisputed number 1 from 1988 onward.
-GMA, which retained its owners, faced an uphill battle for ratings supremacy as it ended the 1980s as the No. 2 network after a brief stint in the lead, though it did maintain its position as a leading player in the industry.
+ABS-CBN began satellite and international broadcasting in 1989, becoming the first Philippine television network to broadcast internationally.
+By the late 1980s, it had overtaken its competitors in ratings and became the country’s leading network from 1988 onward.
+During the same period, RPN and IBC experienced financial and management problems that led to declining viewership.
+GMA Network, which retained its original owners, remained a major competitor but ended the decade as the second-ranked network.

-Despite financial troubles, RPN became the first Philippine station to broadcast 24 hours a day in 1990.
-By that time, ABS-CBN had taken a significant lead—not only over GMA, but also the now-faltering RPN and IBC.
+Despite financial difficulties, RPN became the first Philippine television station to broadcast 24 hours a day in 1990.
+By then, ABS-CBN had established a significant lead over GMA, RPN, and IBC.

-On February 24, 1986, during the third day of the EDSA Revolution, MBS was rebranded as the New TV-4 after soldiers loyal to President Corazon Aquino and civilian supporters took over its broadcast facilities.
-It was later officially renamed the People's Television Network (PTV) in April 1986.
-In 2001, it was relaunched as the National Broadcasting Network (NBN), before reverting to PTV in 2011.
-The network has operated from its current Visayas Avenue studios since 1992.
+On February 24, 1986, during the third day of the EDSA Revolution, the government-run station MBS was taken over by supporters of President Corazon Aquino and renamed New TV-4.
+It was officially renamed the People's Television Network (PTV) in April 1986, rebranded as the National Broadcasting Network (NBN) in 2001, and reverted to PTV in 2011.
+The network has operated from studios on Visayas Avenue since 1992.